dps923/winter2020/notes/xcode-deploy.md

 Add your Apple ID.
 After this task, it will appear on the left-side list, and the right-side details panel will show your name, and associate with a "Personal Team".

+As background info, there are three digital documents that Xcode needs in order to be able to deploy an app to a device:
+1. Development certificate
+(identifies you as a developer)
+2. Distribution certificate
+(for those in the paid Developer Program, enables App Store use)
+3. Provisioning profile
+(identifies the specific app)

+Typically, this setup process (adding your Apple ID, and the "Configure an app..." section below) together will be fetched automatically by Xcode.
+However, you may have to help it along at times.

 > Yes, this task can be done on the College Macs.
 > Just make sure to delete the account info before you finish using the Mac.
 > That can be done in Xcode Preferences, or by restarting the Mac.